SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Shresth.md

 * Some of the cases written in `parse_time` can be covered and parsed by  `astropy.time.Time` under the hood.

-* For instance, pandas timestamp and datetime objects are already supported by  `astropy.time.Time` as input so they wouldn’t be needed to be written as explicitly different cases.
+* For instance, pandas timestamp and datetime objects are already supported by  `astropy.time.Time` as input so they wouldn't be needed to be written as explicitly different cases.

 * Another thing that can be removed by use of  `astropy.time.Time` is utime format (or in fact any Time format) as it is now supported as a time format ([https://github.com/sunpy/sunpy/pull/2409](https://github.com/sunpy/sunpy/pull/2409))

 Now, the structure of refactored `parse_time` can either first parse using  `astropy.time.Time` and then fall back upon the explicitly defined formats supported by `parse_time` or the other way round.
 I believe that it would be better the latter way because of ease in error handling.
-That is, if `parse_time` formats can’t handle the string input, it will try  `astropy.time.Time` (for inputs such as '2018-03-20T00:00:00.000(UTC)') and if astropy can’t handle it either, then a meaningful error will be thrown by the error handling machinery of  `astropy.time.Time`.
+That is, if `parse_time` formats can't handle the string input, it will try  `astropy.time.Time` (for inputs such as '2018-03-20T00:00:00.000(UTC)') and if astropy can't handle it either, then a meaningful error will be thrown by the error handling machinery of  `astropy.time.Time`.

-After this, only the cases which are new for astropy Time (such as ‘now’ or np.datetime64) would have to be explicitly parsed by `parse_time` and even they would be reduced to a bunch of object conversions to astropy time.
+After this, only the cases which are new for astropy Time (such as ‘now' or np.datetime64) would have to be explicitly parsed by `parse_time` and even they would be reduced to a bunch of object conversions to astropy time.
 This would also simplify much of regex parsing of `parse_time` as some part of it would be handled by astropy time.

 **2) Single Dispatch in `parse_time`**